-5.2 Intervention Programme 2016/17
+5.2 Intervention Programme 2017/18

-- 5.2.1 The food standards intervention programme for 2016/17 will involve the inspection of 8 high risk premises and interventions at 255 medium-risk premises.
-The intention is to use four of the "official control" interventions defined in the Code. - 5.2.2 281 low risk premises will have their current risk "low" risk status re-assessed using a selfassessment questionnaire (known as "Alternative Enforcement Action").
-It is anticipated (based on 15/16 figures) that approximately 350 new food establishments will require a risk assessment.
+5.2.1 The food standards intervention programme for 2017/18 will involve the inspection of 13 high risk premises and interventions at 274 medium-risk premises.
+The intention is to use four of the "official control" interventions defined in the Code.

+257 low risk premises will have their current risk "low" risk status re-assessed using a selfassessment questionnaire (known as "Alternative Enforcement Action").
+It is anticipated (based on 16/17 figures) that approximately 350 new food establishments will require a risk assessment.
 Each new food establishment will be individually risk assessed and various checks made before a visit commences.
-If a visit is not undertaken, a telephone compliance check ('Desk Based Review') will be made or a questionnaire will be sent to the business, which will be recorded as an Alternative Enforcement Action against the premise. - 5.2.3 For animal feed the intention is to inspect 172 premises.
-All manufacturers and large wholesalers will be inspected in accordance with the risk assessments applied to them.
-Previous experience shows that more than fifteen per cent of food and animal feed inspections will result in a breach of statutory requirements. - 5.2.4 It is anticipated that there will be 151 comprehensive inspections of primary producers for food hygiene purposes.
-These will be carried out alongside and at the same premises as animal health and welfare visits. - 5.3 Monitoring Performance.
+If a visit is not undertaken, a telephone compliance check ('Desk Based Review') will be made or tailored questionnaire sent to the business which will be recorded as an alternative enforcement action against the premise.

+5.2.2 For animal feed the intention is to inspect 88 premises as part of the National Trading Standards funded work.
+Non-Farm feed businesses will be inspected in accordance with the risk assessments applied to them.
+Previous experience shows that more than fifteen per cent of food and animal feed inspections will result in a breach of statutory requirements.

+It is anticipated that there will be a minimum 75 comprehensive inspections of primary producers for food hygiene purposes.
+These will be carried out alongside and at the same premises as animal health and welfare visits where there is food producing livestock.

+- 5.2.3 Interventions to feed premises, which include farms, are undertaken following a risk based assessment.
+Interventions can be physical or via alternative enforcement approaches such as questionnaire or telephone calls. - 5.3 Monitoring Performance.
 The matrix at Annex 1:1 will be used to monitor performance of the programme set out in this plan.
-Performance during 2015/2016 is shown at Annex 1:2. - 5.4 Specialists.
-For 2016/17 there are 4 specialist food standards officers and 5 specialist agricultural standards officers.
-These officers also have access expertise in food and animal feed technology through the Public and Agricultural Analysts, appointed by Leicestershire County Council.
-The Public and Agricultural Analysts may participate in appropriate food or animal feed standards inspections and assist with the investigation of complaints and the development of sampling programmes. - 5.5 Complaints.
-Complaints about food and animal feed will be dealt with in accordance with standards set by the Service. - 5.5.1 In addition account will be taken of the requirements of the Code in respect of complaints, which may be more appropriately dealt with by the District or Borough Councils and where complaints involve receipt by the Trading Standards Service of complaint samples from consumers.
-The Service has agreed a protocol with District and Borough Councils to complement the Code. - 5.5.2 It is likely that there will be in the region of 6,000 referrals and enquiries dealt with by the Service in 2016/17.
+Performance during 2014/15 is shown at Annex 1:2. - 5.4 Specialists.
+Food specialists (2.75 fte) and agricultural standards specialists (2 fte) carrying out routine food and agricultural standards enforcement.
+As in previous years, contractual arrangements can be agreed with a neighbouring local authority Trading Standards Service to provide trained and competent officer resource as and when required or we have officers who are qualified but would require CPD hours before being operational.
+Officers also have access to the expertise, in food and animal feed technology, of the Public and Agricultural Analysts, appointed by Leicestershire County Council (see ante, section 4.3).
+The Public and Agricultural Analysts may participate in appropriate food or animal feed standards inspections and assist with the investigation of complaints and the development of sampling programmes.

+5.5 Complaints.
+Complaints about food and animal feed will be dealt with in accordance with standards set by the Service.
+In addition account will be taken of the requirements of the Code in respect of complaints, which may be more appropriately dealt with by the District or Borough Councils and where complaints involve receipt by the Trading Standards Service of complaint samples from consumers.
+The Service has agreed a protocol with District and Borough Councils to complement the Code.

+It is likely that there will be in the region of 7,000 referrals and enquiries dealt with by the Service in 2017/18.
 There will be approximately 450 complaints received about defective food and approximately 20 relating to animal feed.